johnmcraig/employee-manager/README.md

 To run a local environment on the server side:
 Use the `dotnet <COMMAND> <OPTIONS>` tool to run it in a terminal or use Visual Studio to run it with `CTL` + `F5`

-Navigate to localhost:5001 in a browser to see the current build running.
+Navigate to `localhost:5001` (or to ) in a browser to see the current build running.

 ## TODO